GoogleChrome/developer.chrome.com/site/en/blog/blinkng/index.md

 Non-Blocking Commit will eliminate the need for the main thread to stop and wait for the commit stage to end—the main thread will continue doing work while commit runs concurrently on the compositor thread.
 The net effect of Non-Blocking Commit will be a reduction in the time dedicated to rendering work on the main thread, which will decrease congestion on the main thread, and improve performance.
 As of this writing (March 2022), we have a working prototype of Non-Blocking Commit, and we're preparing to do a detailed analysis of its impact on performance.

-Waiting in the wings is [Off-main-hread Compositing](https://docs.google.com/document/d/1BfIqMcJvmMFdk8e_KKeOEofz16610Mql6gmfeFhrsZk/edit#), with the goal of making the rendering engine match the illustration by moving _layerization_ off the main thread, and onto a worker thread.
+Waiting in the wings is [Off-main-thread Compositing](https://docs.google.com/document/d/1BfIqMcJvmMFdk8e_KKeOEofz16610Mql6gmfeFhrsZk/preview), with the goal of making the rendering engine match the illustration by moving _layerization_ off the main thread, and onto a worker thread.
 Like Non-Blocking Commit, this will reduce congestion on the main thread by diminishing its rendering workload.
 A project like this would never have been possible without the architectural improvements of Composite After Paint.

 And there are more projects in the pipeline (pun intended)!
 We finally have a foundation that makes it possible to experiment with redistributing rendering work, and we are very excited to see what's possible!